Tipping points in the climate system: Permafrost thaw

 Perennially frozen ground, or permafrost, covers large fractions of land – mainly in Siberia, Alaska, northern Canada and the Tibetan plateau – and can be up to a kilometre thick.
 Subsea permafrost up to 100 metres thick also occurs on the sea floor under part of the Arctic Ocean.
-This frozen ground holds vast amounts of carbon from plants and animals that died and decomposed over thousands of years.
+This frozen ground holds vast amounts of carbon from plants and animals that have died and decomposed over thousands of years.
 Scientists believe there is nearly twice as much carbon in permafrost than is present in Earth's atmosphere.

 As the climate warms and the permafrost begins to thaw, carbon dioxide and methane are released into the atmosphere.
-With higher temperatures, microbes become active and decompose the biological material in the permafrost.
-This could happen rapidly, or over longer timespans, and the loss would be irreversible.
-Because CO_{2} and methane are both greenhouse gases, they act as a self-reinforcing feedback on permafrost melt.
+With higher temperatures, microbes become active and decompose the biological material in the permafrost, some of which is irreversibly lost.
+While most thaw is gradual and will take centuries, abrupt thaw can occur in some places where permafrost is rich in large ice masses, which once melted cause the ground to slump or form 'thermokarst' lakes over years to decades.
+These processes can become self-sustaining, leading to localised tipping dynamics, and could increase greenhouse gas emissions by around 40%.
+Because CO_{2} and methane are both greenhouse gases, they act as a self-reinforcing feedback on permafrost thaw, but are unlikely to lead to a global tipping point or runaway warming process.